Apple’s released its iOS 14.3 update and the firmware brings a fairly long list of changes to iPhone.

 If you're still running iOS 13, iOS 14.8.1 includes iOS 14.0's security updates.

 iOS 14.0 brought 11 new security patches to the iPhone.
 If you're interested in the exact nature of these improvements, you can read about them over on Apple's website.

 In addition to those patches, iOS 14 comes with some security and privacy upgrades including improvements to Home/HomeKit and Safari.

 For instance in Safari, you can now tap the Privacy Report button to better understand how websites handle your privacy.

 With iOS 14 on board you can now get information on the App Store that will help you understand the privacy practices of apps before you download them.

 There is also a new recording indicator that will appear at the top of your screen whenever an app is using your microphone or camera.
 You can see if an app has used them recently in Control Center.

-This article may contain affiliate links.
-Click here for more details.
+Last update on 2024-02-21.
+This post may contain affiliate links.
+Click here to read our disclosure policy for more details.
 Images via Amazon API